 Driving while on a mobile phone has been banned owing to the inattention and cognitive dysfunction it causes.
 HF mobile phones are permitted during driving as an alternative.
-In adult drivers 18-66 years of age, however, HF mobile phone use during driving increases HR and BP (Mehler et al., 2008; Welburn et al., 2018; Reimer et al., 2008).
+In adult drivers 18-66 years of age, however, HF mobile phone use during driving increases HR and BP [3,4,5].
 Even so, the neurophysiological impact of additional cognitive demands (dual task) in young novice drivers (18-19 years old) and older drivers (65+ years old) is unclear.
-It is unclear how neurophysiological markers such as HR and BP measure cognitive functions during driving and talking on an HF mobile phone.
-It is also uncertain if previous studies have employed real-time driving (field research) to reflect participants' behavior as it would occur naturally.
+It is unclear how neurophysiological markers such as HR and BP measure cognitive functions during driving and talking on a HF mobile phone.
+It is also uncertain if previous studies have employed real-time driving (field research) to reflect participants' behaviour as it would occur naturally.

-With advanced ML strategies for drivers' biological markers, such as HR and BP, this paper explored the cognitive implications of talking HF on mobile phones in actual time.
-To prove the hypothesis, quantitative as well as qualitative procedures were applied.
+With advanced ML strategies to drivers' biological markers, such as HR and BP, this paper explored the cognitive implications of talking HF on mobile phones in actual time.
+To prove the hypothesis, quantitative as well as qualitative procedure were applied.
 The qualitative method relied on a survey, grounded in research on drivers' cognitive load.
 The participants' qualitative responses dispensed the empirical proof about their cognitive function that was employed to confirm the findings of the ML approaches; therefore, the hypothesis was proved.

-Only a few studies have investigated the physiological implications of talking HF on a mobile phone during driving (Mehler et al., 2008; Welburn et al., 2018).
-In the present investigation, talking on an HF mobile phone while driving resulted in a substantial increase in BP and HR, much higher than when driving with no phone as was reported in related papers (Mehler et al., 2008; Welburn et al., 2018; Reimer et al., 2008).
+Only a few studies have investigated the physiological implications of talking HF on mobile phone during driving [3,4].
+In the present investigation, talking on HF mobile phone during driving resulted in a substantial increase in BP and HR, much higher than when driving with no phone as was reported in related papers [3,4,5].
 Findings show that participants' mean BP with phone tasks is 6.78 mmHg more than the mean BP without a phone.
 Similarly, participants' mean HR with phone tasks is 6.36 beats per minute more than the mean HR without a phone.
-This is due to the cognitive requirement that arose from the secondary cognitive demand (task due to phone use) as supported by the qualitative results.
+This is due to the cognitive requirement which arose from the secondary cognitive demand (task due to phone use) as supported by the qualitative results.
 Feedforward neural networks were used to classify participants' cognitive performance, and 97% accuracy was achieved.
-The papers (Puma et al., 2018; Reñosa et al., 2019) support the present study's findings confirming that as task difficulty increases, HR and BP increase, causing an increase in workload.
+The papers [7,8] supports the present study's findings confirming that as task difficulty increases, HR and BP increases, causing increase in workload.

-The findings provide supplementary corroboration that talking on an HF mobile phone causes cognitive distraction.
-This is rather concerning because several studies such as Lipovac et al. (2017) and Welburn et al. (2018) have provided similar evidence.
-It can be argued that the increasing number of traffic events on urban roads is adding to the cognitive load on drivers as they are talking on HF mobile phones (Di Flumeri et al., 2018).
+The findings provide supplementary corroboration that talking on HF mobile phone causes cognitive distraction.
+This is rather concerning because several studies such as [1,4] have provided similar evidence.
+It can be argued that the increasing number of traffic events on urban roads is adding to the cognitive load on drivers as they are talking on HF mobile phones [45].
 The additional mental impact that an increase in traffic events may have on drivers is beyond the scope of this research,

 With respect to self-reported cognitive load, by randomly selecting approximately 25 data samples from the total data samples.
-The subjective cognitive load across the subjects, as a consequence of the extra cognitive burdens (simple and difficult tasks, respectively), indicate that twenty-two participants reported having a 70% or higher reaction rate.
+The subjective cognitive load across the subjects, in consequence of the extra cognitive burdens (simple and difficult task respectively), indicate that twenty-two participants reported having a 70% or higher reaction rate.
 Participants reporting less than 70% in total = 3.
 It can be argued that the sample used in this investigation is too low to draw conclusions.
 Nevertheless, the total findings from the 214 data points in this investigation (quantitative), correlate with the findings based on the 25 data samples collected.